openoms/bitcoin-tutorials/electrs/README.md

 ## Connect the Electrum wallet to Electrs
+On Windows or Mac set the server in the Electrum GUI or adapt the config file.
+Command syntax for Linux systems:

 * #### For an unencrypted TCP connection (only to be used inside a secure LAN) `$ electrum --oneserver --server RASPIBLITZ_IP:50001:t`